 Know your customers perfectly

-Ensure you find out who your target customers are, what they need from you, and how soon they want it delivered and where
+Ensure you find out who your target customers are, what they need from you, how soon they want it delivered, and where

 Focus on your product